Irish Volunteers (18th century): Formation of "united" companies

-In the wake of the Catholic Relief Act of 1778, in Wexford and Waterford some Catholics, in defiance of the law which forbade them to carry arms without licence, had tried to set up their own independent companies, and as early as June 1779 a few gained entry to existing corps, and some, as with the Limerick Independents in April 1782, by general invitation.
+In the wake of the Catholic Relief Act of 1778, in Wexford and Waterford some Catholics, in defiance of the law which forbade them to carry arms without licence, had tried to set up their own independent companies, and as early as June 1779 a few gained entry to existing corps, and some, as with the Limerick Independents, and Bandon Cavalry (Cork) in 1782 by general invitation.
 But in the wake of the humiliation that had attended the attempt to pursue reform within an exclusively Protestant Constitution, there was a conscious effort to create mixed "united" companies.

 In the spring of 1784, the Liberty Volunteers in Dublin, led by the later United Irish conspirator Napper Tandy, had their exercises boycotted by other Volunteer companies in city in protest against the their new enlistees being not only "of the lowest class" but chiefly Roman Catholic.
 Catholics found a less contested welcome in Belfast's First Company, "the Greens", who opened their ranks in the conviction that "a general Union of all the inhabitants of Ireland is necessary to the freedom and prosperity of this kingdom".
 In May, they were joined by the town's Second Company, "the Blues", in demonstration of the new united ethos: a parade to mark the inaugural mass at St Mary's Chapel, Belfast's first Catholic church, for which they had made "a handsome collection".